How to design a round yoke crochet sweater

 - Plug your numbers into a spreadsheet and play with changing things up until you’re happy with the distribution of your increases

-Ultimately, the decision about how to place and distribute your increases from neckline to yoke is the designers prerogative, an individual choice only you can make.
+Ultimately, the decision about how to place and distribute your increases from neckline to yoke is the designers prerogative.
+Whilst there are wrong ways to do this, there isn’t a single right way.
+It’s an individual choice only you can make.

 The top part of the corona vest had only 6 increase points and, as you see, it’s quite hexagonal.
 However, as this is just the collar part, and the body uses increases more often it works.
 You can change your increase distribution up to match the style of top you’re making.